marave1/marave1/README.md

 ### Hi there 👋

+My name is Mara, I'm a statistics research fellow in Tartu University, Estonia, and University of Latvia, Latvia.

+- 🔭 I’m currently working on some applications of Generalized Empirical Likelihood method
+- 🌱 I’m currently learning how to use Github
+- 📫 How to reach me: mara.delesa-velina [at] lu.lv
 <!--
 **marave1/marave1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.